HugoBlox/theme-academic-cv/content/en/authors/jinlin-liao/_index.md

 ---
 # Display name
-title: "Zongshang Pang"
+title: "Jinlin Liao"

-weight: 1021220
+weight: 1021200

 # Username (this should match the folder name and the name on publications)
 authors:
-- "zongshang-pang"
+- "jinlin Liao"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: 博士後期課程学生
+role: PhD Student

 # Organizations/Affiliations
 organizations:
-- name: "情報科学研究科"
+- name: "Graduate School of Information Science and Technology"
   url: "http://www.ist.osaka-u.ac.jp/"
-- name: "大阪大学"
+- name: "Osaka University"
   url: "http://www.osaka-u.ac.jp/"